Sign Up For Our

 Entry Divisions

-• The Power of Dance will have four Divisions:
+• The Power of Dance has five Divisions:

-• The Adult Division, we believe, is self-explanatory.
-The dance CAN be a mixture of parents and students, but if there are any adults in a peice at all, it will be placed in the Adult Bracket.
+• The Adult Division is self-explanatory.
+The dance CAN be a mixture of parents and students, but if there are any adults in a piece at all, (Ages 20 and up) it will be placed in the Adult Division.

 Categories